Contact us at: firstname.lastname@example.org

 Twenty years ago an elderly customer of mine told me that as a city council member during those years he saw how corruption reached all the way to Council chambers.
 Minneapolis is probably no more corrupt than any other city, but in the days before bloggers and electronic media it was seemingly much easier to get away with it.
 A few other cities resisted the influence of National City Line and modified their streetcar systems to fit the new economic realities.
 The Twin Cities did not, and for many years afterward had to face the fact that it was the only large metropolitan area in the country without mass transit other than buses.
 It is my view that this carefully hidden embarrassment was at least partially responsible for the creation of the Metropolitan Council.
 Although it is denied publicly, the movers and shakers of this community know that we cannot afford to have gangsters make such far-reaching policy decisions because they will always decide for what makes them the most money.
 Although many people don’t like that the Met Council is appointed and not elected, it is unlikely that with them we would find ourselves in this position again.

 Choices made can have serious repercussions down the road.
 We lost, in streetcars, something that made us unique.
 Not only that, it was a crucial element; the Twin Cities at one time had the best public transportation in the country.
 Removal of the streetcar system ended any chance of that continuing.
 The transportation decisions we make today are therefore more important for the future of our city than most of us realize.
-We do indeed have to get it right.
+We have to get it right.

 A RESTAURANT REVIEW